Yuropa/Into-Frame/README.md

 Open the `Into Frame/` folder as a Unity project.
 With the Python server running, press **Play** to connect and explore your generated scene.

-#### macOS App
+#### macOS App (Apple Vision Pro)

 Open `IntoFrame visionOS/IntoFrame.xcodeproj` in Xcode, build, and run.
+The app connects to the Python server, downloads the generated scene assets, and renders them using a custom Metal 4 renderer.
+Once a scene is ready, tap **Enter Immersive Space** to stream a full-immersion view of the environment to a nearby Apple Vision Pro via [Remote Immersive Space](https://developer.apple.com/documentation/visionos/creating-immersive-spaces-in-visionos-with-swiftui).

+The main window shows connection status, scene generation progress, and asset download progress before the immersive view is available.

-The app connects to `ws://localhost:8080` by default — this can be overridden via the `ServerWSURL` key in the app's `Info.plist`.
+The server URL defaults to `ws://localhost:8080` and can be overridden via the `ServerWSURL` key in the app's `Info.plist`.

 ---